-But scamsters and snake oil salesmen are everywhere, and they have been there since the time of human evolution.
+But snake oil salesmen are everywhere, and they have been there since the time of human evolution.
 This is inherent human nature, and they will exist till humans exist.
 It is you, who has to educate yourself and save your health and your hard earned money from these thugs.

 These supplements are not new.
 They came in quite early when the advent of sports supplements started in India, somewhere in the late 90s.
 Back then and even now, people believe in their buzzword, that this supplement will make them buff up like a bodybuilder, as these gainers are advertised with pics of muscular athletes, next to them, giving the person an illusion, that it is these supplements, which made the bodybuilder in the picture, the way he is.

 Have you ever imagined that if the gainer supplements come with more proteins, more carbs and fats and more micronutrients along with loads of other supplemental ingredients like creatine, glutamine, BCAA etc. then why are they cheaper than a simple whey protein?
 Ideally they should cost more.
 That’s the trick which most people miss and that’s the reason ‘no one needs a mass gainer’.

-The calories are generally 500-1500 or more per serving, divided into multiple scoops a day.
+The calories are generally in the range of 500-1500 or more per serving, divided into multiple scoops a day.
 Sometimes the recommended scoops is 6-8 large scoops a day.
-And these scoops are virtually double the size of a standard 30gm whey protein scoop.
+And these scoops are virtually 2-3 times the size of a standard 30gm whey protein scoop.

 So when you want to buy a supplement, a good protein, may be a whey or plant protein is the best investment you can make.
 You are paying for pure proteins, not for cheap carbohydrate fillers.
 That’s the reason, mass gainers, despite of having more calories and quantity, are cheaper than pure protein supplements.